FAQ

 This sounds like yoga...

 With all respect to this ancient spiritual tradition, this ain't yoga.
-Yes, we lie on mats and use our (un)Blocks as props - like some yoga classes do.

-• creates mobility without stretching
+• it creates mobility without stretching

 • provides cues to anchor the mind during release, inviting heart-brain coherence